 - If the server is not currently experiencing bursts of activity.

 You will usually be told exactly what caused your error if you tell them about it.

 In addition to this, they will tell you if there are any suspicious activities on your server and if your database is in good shape.

 Make sure your plugin or theme files aren’t corrupted

-If not, you now know it was caused by a plugin.
-Go back to FTP, rename the folder to “plugins.”
-Enter and change the folder names of each plugin one by one.
+Plugins are most likely to be responsible for this problem.
+In FTP, rename the folder to “plugins.”
+Enter and change the folder names of each plugin one at a time.

 Make sure your database isn’t corrupted

-The WordPress database is a pretty complicated thing, and there are a lot of little cogs that have to work together perfectly to avoid problems.
-Sometimes things get out of hand, and that’s when you see an error when connecting to the database.
+Sometimes the WordPress database gets out of control, resulting in an error when connecting to the database.
+The WordPress database is a pretty complicated thing, and there are a lot of little cogs that need to work perfectly to avoid problems.

-Another possibility is if you see a message that starts with “One or more database tables are unavailable […].”
-This means that you are the one who has to “repair” the database.
+The other possibility is that you are the one who has to “repair” the database if you get a message that starts with “One or more database tables are unavailable […].”.

 Check your database login credentials